Alastair Campbell: Journalism

-Return to work

-Campbell's first son was born in 1987.
-He returned to the Daily Mirror, where he eventually became political editor.

-He was a close adviser to Neil Kinnock, going on holiday with the Kinnocks, and worked closely with Mirror publisher Robert Maxwell.
+Campbell returned to the Daily Mirror, where he eventually became political editor.
+He was a close adviser to MP Neil Kinnock, and Daily Mirror publisher Robert Maxwell.
 Shortly after Maxwell drowned in November 1991, Campbell punched The Guardian journalist Michael White after White joked about "Captain Bob, Bob, Bob...bobbing" in the Atlantic Ocean, referring to where the tycoon's body had been recovered.
 Campbell later put this down to stress over uncertainty as to whether he and his colleagues would lose their jobs.

-After leaving the Mirror in 1993, Campbell became political editor of Today.
-He was working there when Labour leader John Smith died in 1994.
-Campbell was a well-known face and helped to interview the three candidates for Labour Party leader; it later became known he had already formed links with Tony Blair.
+After leaving the Daily Mirror in 1993, Campbell became political editor of Today.